MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 The Azure landing zone platform provides shared observability resources as part of the Management subscriptions.
 The centralized operations team [encourage the application teams to use federated model](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-workloads) but for mission-critical workloads, an autonomous approach for monitoring is highly recommended.

-Mission-critical workloads need telemetry that might not be applicable or actionable for centralized operations team.
-Workload operators are ultimately responsible for the monitoring and must have access to all data that represents the overall health.
+Mission-critical workloads need telemetry that might not be applicable or actionable for centralized operations teams.
+Workload operators are ultimately responsible for the monitoring and must have access to all data that represents overall health.

 The **baseline architecture** follows that approach and is continued in this reference architecture.
 Azure Log Analytics and Azure Application Insights are deployed regionally and globally to monitor resources in those scopes.
 Aggregating logs, creating dashboards, and alerting is in scope for the workload team.
 The workload team can take advantage of Azure Diagnostics capabilities that send metrics and logs to various sinks.

 ### Health model

 Mission-critical design methodology requires a system [health model](mission-critical-health-modeling.md).
 When you're defining an overall health score, include the platform landing zone flows that the application depends on.
-Those platform resources are in-scope for the architecture.
+Those platform resources are in-scope for this architecture.
 Build log, health, and alert queries to perform cross-workspace queries to factor in those resources.

 The platform team should grant role-based access control (RBAC) to log sinks for relevant resources that are used in the critical path of your architecture.
 Be sure to negotiate that access to support the shared responsibility of the platform team toward the mission-critical workload.